peterberkenbosch/sensible_rails_starter/README.md

 - [letter_opener](https://github.com/ryanb/letter_opener) - Preview mail in the browser instead of sending.
 - [annotate_gem](https://github.com/ivantsepp/annotate_gem) - Add comments to your Gemfile with each dependency's description.
+- [Awesome Print](https://github.com/awesome-print/awesome_print) - Pretty print your Ruby objects with style -- in full color and with proper indentation.

 ---